US STOCKS-Wall St up as weak GDP spurs hope of slower rate hikes

 Crude prices held steady above $34 per barrel on Friday on hopes that top producers may agree to cut production.

-All ten major S&P sectors were higher, led by the 2.28 percent increase in tech stocks.
+Nine of the ten major S&P sectors were higher, led by the 1.27 percent increase in tech stocks.

-The S&P 500 index showed nine new 52-week highs and seven new lows, while the Nasdaq recorded 18 new highs and 52 lows.
+The S&P 500 index showed four new 52-week highs and five new lows, while the Nasdaq recorded eight new highs and 25 new lows.
 (Reporting by Abhiram Nandakumar in Bengaluru; Editing by Anil D'Silva)

 * Indexes down: Dow 0.33 pct, S&P 0.29 pct, Nasdaq 0.13 pct (Updates to late afternoon)